ST10258256/INSY7314-POE-Final-SecurityAPI/README.md

 ```

 **Explanation:**
-HSTS instructs browsers to always use HTTPS when communicating with the API.
-This prevents downgrade attacks and ensures clients never access the API over an unencrypted connection in production environments.
+Tells browsers to always connect via HTTPS, preventing downgrade attacks.

 ---

-### 4. Secure cookies, SameSite, and HttpOnly flags
+### 4. Secure Cookies, SameSite, and HttpOnly Flags

-**Implementation:** Not applicable

-**Explanation:**
-This API uses **JWT-based stateless authentication**, so no cookies or session state are used.
-The `secure`, `sameSite`, and `httpOnly` flags apply only to cookie-based authentication.
+**Not applicable:**
-JWT tokens are sent in headers, so these flags are not needed.
+JWT tokens are sent in headers, so cookie flags aren’t relevant.

 ---